RyuNIshimura/nextjs-blog/README.md

 # Next.js Contentful Blog 💍

-Keep all your information in one blog 🖌
+Keep all your information in one blog.

-## Requirements
+## 💡 Requirements

 - Node.js: 14.x+
 - API Key for Contentful